mvolkmann/blog/src/ocaml.md

 ```

 Labelling parameters allows them to be specified by the labels in calls.
-Label names are not required to match their coresponding parmeter names.
+Label names are not required to match their coresponding parameter names.

-TODO: Finish cleaning this up.
+TODO: Finish cleaning up this section.

 Unlabelled parameters are positional.
 functions can have labelled parameters and they can have default values
 to declare a labelled parameter or pass an labelled argument, use ~{name}:{value}